Last update 01.09.2022

-Personal data (hereinafter referred to as “data") will only be processed by us to the extent necessary and for the purpose of providing a functional and user-friendly Internet presence, including its contents and the services offered there.
+We process personal data (hereinafter generally referred to as “data”) only to the extent required and for the purpose of providing a functional and user-friendly patient app, including the contents and services offered therein.

-In accordance with of the Regulation (EU) 2016/679 (General Data Protection Regulation, herinafter referred to as “GDPR”), “processing” shall mean any operation or set of operations carried out with or without the aid of automated procedures in connection with personal data, such as collection, recording, organization, sorting, storage, adaptation or alteration, reading, querying, use, disclosure by transmission, dissemination or any other form of provision, alignment or combination, restriction, deletion or destruction.
+In accordance with Article 4 No. 1. of Regulation (EU) 2016/679, i.e. the General Data Protection Regulation (hereinafter referred to simply as “GDPR”), “processing” shall mean any operation or set of operations performed on personal data, with or without the aid of automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, query, use, disclosure by transmission, dissemination or any other form of provision, matching or combination, restriction, deletion or destruction.

 represented by Katrin Alscher, Prof. Dr. Alexander Alscher, Dr. Benedikt Simon

 External data protection officer / business lawyer (LL.
 M.)

 Eichhorster Weg 80

 HRB 4691 AG Neuruppin

 Any personal data processed within the scope of the doctor-patient relationship shall be the responsibility of the corresponding institution.

 You can manage the cookies via the cookie banner and configure your browser so that you are informed about the placement of cookies and only allow cookies in individual cases, while excluding the acceptance of cookies either for certain cases or in general, and activate automatic deletion of cookies once your browser is closed.
 However, the steps and measures required to this end depend on your specific Internet browser.
 If you have any questions, please use the help function or documentation provided with your Internet browser or contact the manufacturer or support.
 Should you prevent or restrict the installation of cookies, then this may, however, result in the fact that not all of our website functions are fully available.